 Published Date: Jan 17, 2021

-They expressed their views during a webinar titled ‘The State of Civil Society in Pakistan’ jointly organised by the Sustainable Development Policy Institute (SDPI) and Pakistan Centre for Philanthropy (PCP) on Saturday.
+These views were expressed at a webinar on ‘The state of civil society in Pakistan’ organised by Sustainable Development Policy Institute (SDPI) and Pakistan Centre for Philanthropy (PCP).

-Economic Affairs Division (EAD) INGOs/NGOs Joint Secretary Syeda Adeela Bokhari informed the participants that her division regulated only those INGOs which received financial contribution from foreign countries and donors.
+Joint Secretary INGOs/NGOs, Economic Affairs Division (EAD), Syeda Adeela Bokhari said EAD regulated only those INGOs which received financial contribution from foreign countries and donors.

-“To ensure accountability and financial transparency of the INGOs/NGOs, the ministry has devised a new draft policy, which will be implemented after formal approval from the federal cabinet,” Bokhari said.
-“In addition, a web-portal is being created to facilitate online applications for registration of INGOs/NGOs with the EAD.”
+“To ensure the accountability and financial transparency of INGOs/NGOs, the ministry has devised a new draft policy which will be implemented after formal approval by the federal cabinet,” Ms Bokhari.
+The new policy is expected to respond to various issues and concerns of the sector.

-Speaking on the occasion, former parliamentarian Dr Attiya Inayatullah highlighted the role of civil society organisations and said that they worked for the development of the country and democracy.
+Former parliamentarian and PCP’s research committee chairperson Dr Attiya Inayatullah said civil society organisations worked for the development of the country and democracy.

-SZABIST President Shahnaz Wazir Ali was of the view that apart from being a regulator, the government should also act as facilitator to the CSOs to make them equal partners in the development and social uplift.
-“Challenges such as over-regulation and over-documentation for working of CSOs should be addressed to create an enabling environment for them to serve the society,” she said.
+SZABIST President Shahnaz Wazir Ali said the government should not be just a regulator but it should be a facilitator to CSOs to make them an equal partner in the development and social uplifting.
+The challenges such as over-regulation and over-documentation for working of CSOs should be addressed to create an enabling environment for them to serve the society.

-SDPI Research Fellow Dr Shafqat Munir said that the government and civil society should work together for sustainable growth and development of the country.
+Research fellow at SDPI Shafqat Munir said the government and civil society should have a close coordination and work together for sustainable growth and development of the country.

 PCP Executive Director Shazia Maqsood Amjad said the government needs to be cognizant of the problems CSOs had been facing in terms of financial and social spheres.